eugene703/diversis_aiops/design_doc.md

 ## **Next Steps**

-* Add automated testing to systematically evaluate output quality
+* Create a testing framework to evaluate output quality
 * Implement token caching to reduce LLM usage cost
 * Develop a memory system to track user sessions and enable more contextual, multi-turn conversations